Should I Factor My Bonus Into My Budget?

 Use Your Bonuses for Optional Extras

-You can use your bonus to fund your luxury items, with the understanding that you will not purchase certain items or go on vacation unless you receive your bonus.
+You can use your bonus to buy luxury items, with the understanding that you will not purchase certain items or go on vacation unless you receive your bonus.
 This also means that you should not spend this money until you actually receive it.

 For example, you may decide to use your bonus each year to cover your family vacation with the understanding that you will not go on vacation if you do not receive the bonus.
 This way your vacation will not ruin your budget.
 You may also use the bonus towards annual swim passes for your family or passes towards an amusement park.
 However, you simply do not renew the passes if you do not receive your bonus.